Mosque of Sultan al-Muayyad

-The Mosque of Sultan al-Mu'ayyad (مسجد السلطان المؤيد) is a Mosque in Cairo, Egypt next to Bab Zuwayla built under the rule of sultan Al-Mu'ayyad Sayf ad-Din Shaykh from whom it takes its name, "Al-Mu'ayyad", meaning The Supporter in Arabic language.
-Construction began in 1415 and the mosque was completed in 1421.
-The complex included a Friday mosque and a madrasa for four madhhabs.
-It replaced a prison which originally stood next to Bab Zuwayla.
+The Mosque of Sultan al-Mu'ayyad (مسجد السلطان المؤيد), is a mosque on al-Mu'izz Street, adjacent to Bab Zuwayla, in Islamic Cairo, Egypt.
+The complex was built between 1415 and 1421, under the rule of the Mamluk sultan al-Mu'ayyad Shaykh, from whom it takes its name.
+The complex includes a Friday mosque and two mausoleums, which contained the tomb of al-Mu'ayyad and his family members.
+The monument replaced a prison which originally stood next to Bab Zuwayla.
+When originally completed, it also included a madrasa that taught the four madhhabs.
+The mosque's two minarets are built on top of the older Fatimid-era towers of Bab Zuwayla, a choice unique to this mosque.

 History

 Sultan al-Mu'ayyad

-In keeping with Mamluk custom, al-Mu’ayyad Shaykh was purchased by Sultan Al-Malik Az-Zahir Sayf ad-Din Barquq when he was ten or twelve years old.
-As an adult, he served for ten years as the governor of Tripoli under an appointment by Sultan An-Nasir Naseer ad-Din Faraj.
+In keeping with Mamluk custom, al-Mu'ayyad Shaykh was purchased by Sultan Barquq when he was ten or twelve years old.
+As an adult, he served for ten years as the governor of Tripoli under an appointment by Sultan al-Nasir Faraj.

-The historian Al-Maqrizi relates the future Sultan al-Mu'ayyad was imprisoned in the same prison which the mosque replaced as while an emir under Sultan Faraj.
+The medieval historian al-Maqrizi relates that the future Sultan al-Mu'ayyad was imprisoned in the same prison which the mosque replaced as while an emir under Sultan Faraj.
 Shaykh suffered so terribly from fleas and lice during his imprisonment, he vowed that he would transform the prison into "a saintly place for the education of scholars" if he ever came to power.
-True to his word, when he became Sultan he commissioned the mosque.
+True to his word, when he became sultan he commissioned the mosque.

-In 1412, Shaykh assisted in overthrowing Sultan Faraj, and within six months, he seized power and became the new Sultan.
+In 1412, Shaykh assisted in overthrowing Sultan Faraj, and within six months, he seized power and became the new sultan.
 He took the title al-Mu'ayyad and began to expand his empire through battles against neighboring territories.
 As sultan, al-Mu'ayyad led a number of successful campaigns to northern Syria, as well as fighting Turkoman neighbors in Anatolia.
 He advanced as far as Konya before having to return to Cairo.
 Sultan al-Mu'ayyad's reign was plagued by troubles: the Bubonic plague, currency devaluation, and rebellious bedouins all disturbed his reign.
-Despite this, the Sultan still managed to oversee the building of the mosque, which is recognized today as one of Cairo's signature landmarks.
+Despite this, the sultan still managed to oversee the building of his large mosque.